Apply Now Family PortalTADSCalendarDirectoryAlumniContact

 General Requirements

-St. Frederick High School admits qualified students to its programs.
-The school does not discriminate on the basis of race, color, national or ethnic origin, or disability in the administration of its educational policies, admissions policies, athletic programs, or other programs.
+St. Frederick Catholic High School and Junior High School admits qualified students to its programs and does not discriminate on the basis of race, color, national or ethnic origin, or disability in the administration of its educational policies, admissions policies, athletic programs, or other school-administered programs.

-A student who has been expelled from another school, who has not met the academic requirements of his former school, or who, in the view of the St. Frederick administration, has a history of serious academic or behavior problems, will not be admitted.
+A student who has been expelled from another school, who has not met the academic requirements of his or her former school, or who, in the judgment of the St. Frederick administration, has a history of serious academic or behavioral problems, will not be admitted.

 Schedule A Personal Tour